AFTER REHAB,

 Supportive Community and Peer Support

 Residents live with others who are also committed to recovery.
 This shared experience fosters a strong sense of community, mutual understanding, and constant peer support, which helps combat feelings of isolation and provides motivation to belong, stay sober, and adhere to the rules.
+It helps people grow as people as they become more aware of their impact on others.

 Accountability and Structure